Poincar{\'e} series and linking of Legendrian knots: The case of non simple geodesics

-Note that the currents $\Sigma_{i,j}$ depend implicitely on $T_0$ and $T_0'$ but we dropped this dependence to alleviate the notations.
-As a corollary of this result, we will be able to compute the linking between $\Sigma_1$ and $\Sigma_2$ by evaluating the linking numbers between each elementary piece $\Sigma_{1,j}$ and $\Sigma_{2,j'}$ which are simple closed curves as in our warm-up examples.
+Note that the currents $\Sigma_{i,j}$ depend implicitely on $T_0$ and $T_0'$ but we dropped this dependence to simplify notations.
+As a corollary of this result, we will be able to compute the linking between $\Sigma_1$ and $\Sigma_2$ in terms of the linking numbers between each elementary piece $\Sigma_{1,j}$ and $\Sigma_{2,j'}$ which are simple closed curves which is a case already treated.
 See next paragraph for more details.